 Su-Tuss HD Elixir

-Brand Name: Drituss HD, Entex HC, Hycofenix, Nalex Expectorant, Su-Tuss HD Elixir, Vanacon
+Brand name: Entex HC, Hycofenix, Su-Tuss HD Elixir

-Guaifenesin, hydrocodone, and pseudoephedrine is a combination medicine used to treat cough, stuffy nose, and sinus congestion caused by allergies or the common cold.
+Su-Tuss HD Elixir is a combination medicine used to treat cough, stuffy nose, sinus congestion, and chest congestion caused by the common cold.

 Fatal side effects can occur if you use this medicine with alcohol, or with other drugs that cause drowsiness or slow your breathing.